JanMalitschek/Grid-Placer/README.md

   * **Edges** makes the currently selected prefab snap to one of the four edges of the active grid cell.
   * **Corners** makes the currently selected prefab snap to one of the four corners of the active grid cell.
   * **None** disables snapping all together.
+  * The Snap Settings are also displayed in the scene view.
 * **Palette**
   * **Instance Parent** - Assign a scene Transform here to automatically parent all placed prefabs to it.
   * **Drag Prefabs here** to add them to the active prefab palette.